gitpan/VEGAS/readme.txt

   onto the end.
 The function returns the new array.

 deal($cards_per_hand, $number_of_hands, @deck)
-  This function takes three arguments.
+  This function takes
+  three arguments.
 The first specifies how many cards will be in each hand dealt.
 The second specifies how many hands there will be.
 The third is a card array, such as the one created by create(), from which the cards are being dealt.
-The function returns a new array, with the first $cards_per_hand cards the cards for the first hand, the second $cards_per_hand cards for the second hand, etc. Note that the function does not just take the first $cards_per_hand cards from @deck and make them the first deck, it deals like a dealer does and gives the first $number_of_hands cards to each hand, then the next $number_of_hands cards to each hand, etc.
+The function returns a new array, with the first $cards_per_hand cards the cards for the first hand, the second $cards_per_hand cards for the second hand, etc as well as the old deck minus those new cards.
+Note that the function does not just take the first $cards_per_hand cards from @deck and make them the first deck, it deals like a dealer does and gives the first
+  $number_of_hands cards to each hand, then the next $number_of_hands cards to each hand, etc. In order to extract the deck, simply take the element after the first $cards_per_hand * $number_of_hands elements.

 humanize($card)
   This function takes just one argument, a card array element, such as